sheffield-bioinformatics-core/wrangling-genomics/_episodes/02-quality-control.md

 > {: .solution}
 {: .challenge}

+## Assessing Quality using FastQC
+In real life, you won't be assessing the quality of your reads by visually inspecting your FASTQ files.
+Rather, you'll be using a software program to assess read quality and filter out poor quality reads.
+We'll first use a program called [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) to visualize the quality of our reads.
+Later in our workflow, we'll use another program to filter out poor quality reads.

 At this point, lets validate that all the relevant tools are installed.
-If you are using the AWS AMI then these _should_ be preinstalled.
+If you are using the cluster-in-the-cloud then these _should_ be preinstalled.

 ~~~